 What’s On The Front

-Letter fonts are written in various colors, shapes and sizes.
-Important tips to remember is the word that’s written the largest is usually the name of the product.
+Letter fonts are written in various colors, shapes, and sizes.
+Important tips to remember are the word that’s written the largest is usually the name of the product.
 What is written directly underneath is usually the flavor of the product i.e. spicy, peanut, or sweet.

-There are several popular food and drink companies from South Korea.
-Some of the organizations have business in South Korea and abroad such as the United States.
+There are several popular foods and drink companies from South Korea.
+Some of the organizations have business in South Korea and abroad such as in the United States.

 Popular brand names you will see on packages include:

-*There are additional companies who are not mentioned in the list above.
+*There are additional companies that are not mentioned in the list above.

 Expiration & Manufactured Dates